Gail Stiffe

 Gail Stiffe is an Australian artist, educator and curator with a focus on paper making and the book arts.
-Stiffe is renown for challenging the traditional book format.
+Stiffe is known for challenging the traditional book format.
 She uses the pulp painting technique and takes inspiration from the Australian bush and the paper itself.

 Since 1997 Stiffe has held solo exhibitions and participated in group exhibitions in Australia and overseas.
-She has taught papermaking in Victorian schools, conducted workshops and is an active member of Papermakers of Victoria.
+She has taught papermaking in Victorian schools, conducted workshops and is the president of Papermakers of Victoria.
 A book of handmade papers produced by members of Papermakers of Victoria and hand bound by Stiffe is held in the National Library of Australia Collection.
 In 2011 Stiffe was president of the International Association of Hand Papermakers and Paper Artists (IAPMA) and has been the convenor of the Women's Art Register.

 Curation

 Stiffe curated the exhibition Black and White Books with Anne Marie Power and Marianne Little.
 The exhibition was supported by the Papermakers of Victoria and Textile Fibre Forum.